khamilton177/C195-Scheduler/README.txt

             Close the Search Filter pane by selecting the 'Hide Search Filter' button on the Button menu-bar.

+   Non-admin users may update their passwords by clicking on their username in the top-right of the main application page.

+   Legacy users- admin and test, cannot be modified.
+User will receive an alert when trying to update.

    Deleting a customer with appointments will notify the user of the deletion of all existing appointments.
    A bulk deletion of appointments occurs on user confirmation of the message.

    The logout link will return the user to the Login screen.